 To discuss your home therapy PD travel needs, contact RTG Customer Service at 1-800-323-5188 (option 1).

 Will My Dialysis Treatment Away from Home Be Covered?

 In many instances, yes—especially if you’re traveling in the US.
 Call your insurance provider and ask for details about your kidney care and dialysis travel coverage to make sure—and find out what information you’ll need to take with you.
 Many times, you will be able to continue your dialysis treatments on the go, so you won't need to cut your trip short.

-Some health insurance plans will cover dialysis outside the US, but you may have to pay out of pocket for international dialysis treatment and work it into your travel budget.
-It’s important to know that Medicare will pay for dialysis in the 50 states and the District of Columbia, as well as Puerto Rico, the US Virgin Islands, Guam, the Northern Mariana Islands and American Samoa.
-It will not pay for dialysis outside the US except in the case of an emergency.
+Some health insurance plans will not cover dialysis outside the US, so you may have to pay out of pocket for international dialysis treatment and work it into your travel budget.
+It's important to know that Medicare will pay for dialysis in the 50 states and the District of Columbia, as well as Puerto Rico, the US Virgin Islands, Guam, the Northern Mariana Islands and American Samoa.
+Medicare will not pay for dialysis outside the US except in very rare cases.

 Getting ready to take off?
 Here are some things you’ll want to take on your trip or plan for:

 Medications—pack enough of each medication to last you through your trip, as well as a few extra days’ worth in case of an unexpected delay.

 Home Dialysis Supplies—make sure you pack everything you’ll need for treatment—and bring a few extra days’ worth.
 Ask your dialysis nurse if you have questions about what to take—and discuss airline guidelines for traveling with medical equipment and solutions if you’re flying.

 Other Medical Supplies—make a list as you run through your daily routine so you don’t forget anything you need.

 Personal Info—be sure to pack these essentials: